Search SDK for iOS

 and retrieve the geographic location of a place that matches that query (-77.050,38.889

 ) and retrieve a list of points of interest (POIs) that belong to that category.
-For example, if you want to display many restaurants within walking distance of a theater on a map, you can use category search with therestaurants
+For example, if you want to display restaurants within walking distance of a theater on a map, you can use category search with the restaurants

 category.

-class to perform reverse geocoding.
-Reverse geocoding allows you to search for place names and addresses by providing geographic coordinates.
+class to do reverse geocoding.
+Reverse geocoding allows you to retrieve place names and addresses by providing geographic coordinates.
 For example, entering -77.050, 38.889

 and retrieve 2 Lincoln Memorial Circle NW